stoeps13/connections-doc/source/admin/admin/t_admin_common_disable_microblogging.md

 -   Users cannot post messages to other users' profiles or to communities
 -   Status updates cannot be searched from the Search user interface

+!!! note
-**Note:** Existing status updates are not removed from the user interface, and are still visible in the Home page, Profiles, and Communities applications.
+    Existing status updates are not removed from the user interface, and are still visible in the Home page, Profiles, and Communities applications.

 1. To disable microblogging in your deployment, complete the following steps.
 2. Use the wsadmin client to access and check out the HCL Connections configuration files: